A vanishing theorem for tautological classes of aspherical manifolds: An Euler class for fibrations with Poincar e fibre

 The construction in \cite[Section 2]{RW} follows the proof of the `Fibre Inclusion Theorem' of Casson--Gottlieb \cite{CG}: by embedding $B$ into some $\R^n$, taking a regular neighbourhood, and doubling it, we may find an embedding $i\colon B \to B'$ into an oriented smooth $n$-manifold and a retraction $r \colon B' \to B$.
 Then $E' :=r^*E \to B'$ is a fibration with oriented Poincar{\'e} base and fibre, so $E'$ is also oriented Poincar{\'e}, by \cite{Gottlieb2}.
 Let us write $D_{E'} \colon H^*(E') \to H_{n+d-*}(E')$ for the Poincar{\'e} duality isomorphism.
 Similarly, $E' \times_{B'} E'$ is Poincar{\'e} with duality isomorphism $D_{E' \times_B E'}$, and using the diagonal map $\Delta \colon E' \to E' \times_{B'} E'$ we can form

 The {Euler class} $e(E) \in H^d(E;\Z)$ is then defined by restriction along $E \to E'$.

-The key step in comparing this definition with ours is the following, which makes use of the notion of Costenoble--Waner duality.
-Suppose $p \colon E \to B$ is a fibration with $n$-dimensional oriented manifold base, and write $r \colon B \to *$ for the constant map.
-Let $\nu_B \in \Sp_{B}$ be the Spivak normal fibration of $B$, suspended to have dimension $0$.
-Then $\nu_B$ is the Costenoble--Waner dual of $\mathbb S^{-n}$ by \cite[Theorem 18.6.1]{MS}, and so by \cite[Proposition 18.1.5]{MS} we have an equivalence of spectra
+The key step in comparing this definition lies in the comparison between the usual Poincar\'e duality of $E$ and its fibrewise Poincar\'e duality.
+For this we need to make use of the notion of Costenoble--Waner duality, the parametrised (as opposed to fibrewise) version of Spanier-Whitehead duality, see \cite[Section 2.9]{CW} and \cite[Chapter 18]{MS}.
+Suppose then $p \colon E \to B$ is a fibration with $n$-dimensional oriented manifold base, and write $r \colon B \to *$ for the constant map.
+The associated pull back functor $r^* \colon \mathrm{Ho}\Sp \rightarrow \mathrm{Ho}\Sp_B$ admits both a left and a right adjoint denoted